 Which metal is right for you and your partner?

 When choosing between metals for heirloom-quality jewellery, the big three considerations are colour, strength and comfort (or wearability).

 If buying for yourself, you probably already know what you want, but if designing a ring that’s going to be a surprise, here are some simple pointers.

-Take note of your partner’s favourite jewellery
+Take note of your partner’s favourite jewellery and accessories

 One other thing to consider when choosing the metal colour is the colour of the stones that will be set in the ring.
 (We can help you with that too.)

 We almost always recommend platinum when high-value diamonds and gemstones are involved.

 It’s the strongest and least likely to fail and the marginal extra cost is worthwhile insurance.

 Gold, whilst the most popular jewellery choice, is also the softest and is more easily worn away than metals from the platinum family.